 Ingredient Notes:

-• Gluten free flour blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+• Gluten-Free Flour Blend – I have tested this recipe with the two flour blends listed above.
 That doesn’t mean others will not work; I have not tested other flours.
 Do not use coconut flour, which will not work in this recipe.

-• Cocoa powder – Many ask me what cocoa powder is gluten free.
-Most cocoa powders are gluten free but always read the label.
-My favorites are Anthony’s Cocoa Powder and Ghirardelli.
+• Cocoa Powder – Many ask me what cocoa powder is gluten free.
+Most cocoa powders are gluten-free, but always read the label.
+My favorite is Anthony’s Cocoa Powder.

-• Butter – Use unsalted butter for the frosting.
-Use non-dairy butter if you would like this cupcake recipe to be dairy-free.
+• Butter—Use unsalted butter for the frosting.
+If you want this cupcake recipe to be dairy-free, use non-dairy butter.

-• Coconut oil – I include some coconut oil, but you can also use butter.
+• Coconut Oil—I include some coconut oil, but you can also use other oils types.
 This adds a little sweetness.
-You can use vegetable oil if you prefer.
+You can also use vegetable oil if you prefer.
+(You can also use unsalted butter.)

 • Yogurt – This adds moistness to your cupcakes.
 I used regular full-fat plain yogurt, but you can also use vanilla flavored.
 You can use dairy-free yogurt as well.

-• Eggs – Use size large eggs at room temperature for best results.
+• Eggs – Use large eggs at room temperature for best results.

 • Milk – You can use regular milk or dairy-free milk.
 I often use almond milk.
 I do not recommend using coconut milk.